tetujin/AWAREFramework-iOS/README.md

 [![License](https://img.shields.io/cocoapods/l/AWAREFramework.svg?style=flat)](http://cocoapods.org/pods/AWAREFramework)
 [![Platform](https://img.shields.io/cocoapods/p/AWAREFramework.svg?style=flat)](http://cocoapods.org/pods/AWAREFramework)

-AWARE is an OS and Android framework dedicated to instrument, infer, log and share mobile context information, for application developers, researchers and smartphone users.
+[AWARE](http://www.awareframework.com/) is an OS and Android framework dedicated to instrument, infer, log and share mobile context information, for application developers, researchers and smartphone users.
 AWARE captures hardware-, software-, and human-based data.
 They transform data into information you can understand.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 Just a following code your can start to collect smartphone data in the background.

+Objective-C:
 ```objective-c
 /// Example: Accelerometer ///
 Accelerometer * accelerometer = [[Accelerometer alloc] init];